 You must know how many parts the Bible includes; the Old Testament contains Genesis, Exodus…, and there are also the books of prophecy that the prophets wrote.
 At the end, the Old Testament finishes with the Book of Malachi.
 It records the work of the Age of Law, which was led by Jehovah; from Genesis to the Book of Malachi, it is a comprehensive record of all the work of the Age of Law.
 Which is to say, the Old Testament records all that was experienced by the people who were guided by Jehovah in the Age of Law. … the Bible’s Old Testament primarily records Jehovah’s work of guiding Israel, His use of Moses to guide the Israelites out of Egypt, who rid them of the Pharaoh’s shackles, and took them out into the wild, after which they entered Canaan and everything following this was their life in Canaan.
 All apart from this is records of Jehovah’s work throughout Israel.
 Everything recorded in the Old Testament is Jehovah’s work in Israel, it is the work Jehovah did in the land in which He made Adam and Eve.
 From when God officially began to lead the people on earth after Noah, all that is recorded in the Old Testament is the work of Israel.
 And why is there not recorded any work beyond Israel?
 Because the land of Israel is the cradle of mankind.
 In the beginning, there were no other countries apart from Israel, and Jehovah did not work in any other places.
 In this way, what is recorded in the Bible is purely the work in Israel at that time.
 The words spoken by the prophets, by Isaiah, Daniel, Jeremiah, and Ezekiel … their words foretell His other work on earth, they foretell the work of Jehovah God Himself.
 All this came from God, it was the work of the Holy Spirit, and apart from these books of the prophets, everything else is a record of people’s experiences of Jehovah’s work at the time.

-… The things recorded in the Old Testament are Jehovah’s work in Israel, and that which is recorded in the New Testament is the work of Jesus during the Age of Grace; they document the work done by God in two different ages.
+The work of creation happened before there was mankind, but the Book of Genesis only came after there was mankind; it was a book written by Moses during the Age of Law.
+It’s like the things that happen among you today: After they happen, you write them down to show to people in the future, and for the people of the future, what you recorded are things that happened in times past—they are nothing more than history.
+The things recorded in the Old Testament are Jehovah’s work in Israel, and that which is recorded in the New Testament is the work of Jesus during the Age of Grace; they document the work done by God in two different ages.
 The Old Testament documents the work of God during the Age of Law, and thus the Old Testament is a historical book, while the New Testament is the product of the work of the Age of Grace.
 When the new work began, it also became out of date—and thus, the New Testament is also a historical book.
 Of course, the New Testament is not as systematic as the Old Testament, nor does it record as many things.
 All of the many words spoken by Jehovah of the Old Testament are recorded in the Bible, whereas only some of the words of Jesus are recorded in the Four Gospels.
 Of course, Jesus also did a lot of work, but it wasn’t recorded in detail.
 That less is recorded in the New Testament is because of how much work Jesus did; the amount of His work during three-and-a-half years on earth and that of the apostles was far less than the work of Jehovah.
 And thus, there are less books in the New Testament than the Old Testament.

 What kind of book is the Bible?
 The Old Testament is the work of God during the Age of Law.
 The Old Testament of the Bible records all the work of Jehovah during the Age of Law and His work of creation.
 All of it records the work done by Jehovah, and it ultimately ends the accounts of Jehovah’s work with the Book of Malachi.
 The Old Testament records two pieces of work done by God: One is the work of the creation, and one is decreeing of the law.
 Both were the work done by Jehovah.
 The Age of Law represents the work under the name of Jehovah God; it is the entirety of the work carried out primarily under the name of Jehovah.
 Thus, the Old Testament records the work of Jehovah, and the New Testament records the work of Jesus, work which was carried out primarily under the name of Jesus.
 The significance of Jesus’ name and the work He did are mostly recorded in the New Testament.
 During the Old Testament Age of Law, Jehovah built the temple and the altar in Israel, He guided the life of the Israelites on earth, proving that they were His chosen people, the first group of people that He selected on earth and who were after His own heart, the first group that He had personally led; which is to say, the twelve tribes of Israel were Jehovah’s first chosen ones, and so He always worked in them, right up until the work of Jehovah of the Age of Law was concluded.
 The second stage of work was the work of the Age of Grace of the New Testament, and it was carried out among the tribe of Judah, one of the twelve tribes of Israel.
 That the scope of the work was smaller was because Jesus was God become flesh.
 Jesus worked only throughout the land of Judea, and only did three-and-a-half years of work; thus, what is recorded in the New Testament is far from able to surpass the amount of work recorded in the Old Testament.
-The work of Jesus of the Age of Grace is primarily recorded in the Four Gospels.
-The path walked by the people of the Age of Grace was that of the most superficial changes in their life disposition, most of which is recorded in the epistles.

 from “Concerning the Bible (1)” in The Word Appears in the Flesh